dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 * The feature isn't [explicitly disabled](xref:blazor/fundamentals/startup#enhanced-navigation-and-form-handling).
 * The destination URL is within the internal base URI space (the app's base path).

 If enhanced navigation is available for interactive client routing, navigation always goes through the interactive client-side router.
+This logic is only relevant in an uncommon scearnio where an interactive `<Router>` is nested inside a server-side rendered `<Router>`.
+In such a case, the interactive router takes priority when handling navigations, so enhanced navigation isn't used for navigation, since that's a server-side routing feature.

 When calling <xref:Microsoft.AspNetCore.Components.NavigationManager.NavigateTo%2A>: